microsoft/live-share/welcome/welcome-joiner.md

 ### 4. Sign-in from within your IDE/editor

 To let other collaborators know who you are, you may be asked to sign in during the join process using a GitHub or Microsoft account.

 If you are using Visual Studio and have already signed into the tool, Project Cascade will automatically use your personalization account if you've already signed into the tool so you can skip this step!

-Any use of your sign in information complies with [Microsoft's privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

 ### 5. Collaborate!